open/close all folders

 - The Ditz: The Floran PC is by far the least cultured of them, and yet this tends to make him somewhat endearing despite his stab-happy tendencies.

 - The Dreaded: Thanks to their past and their reputation as violent cannibals, even the calm ones are feared to an extent.
-However, from the Floran's point of view, they are utterly terrified by the Agaran.
-In addition, they are uncomfortable around Novakids due to their resembalance to fire.
+Fittingly, however, Florans themselves are uncomfortable around Novakids due to their resemblance to fire.

 - Drop the Hammer: Despite their love of stabbing, the Floran PC's dialogue when examining a weapon rack reveals that the race prefers hammers as weapons.